 'Small Space - Big Ideas' garden to feature at BBC Gardeners World Live

-Visitors will be inspired by how our design team have squeezed so much into a 5x5m fully paved garden, replicating the typical hard-standing urban front garden, balcony or back yard.
-Through clever use of containers, vertical planting and raised beds, the garden will be bursting with organically-grown heritage vegetables, fruit and pollinator-friendly flowers, creating a thriving habitat for biodiversity.
+Visitors will be inspired by how our design team has squeezed so much into a 5x5m fully paved garden, replicating the typical hard-standing urban front garden, balcony, or back yard.
+Through clever use of containers, vertical planting, and raised beds, the garden will be bursting with organically-grown heritage vegetables, fruit, and pollinator-friendly flowers, creating a thriving habitat for biodiversity.

 In honour of Lawrence D Hills, organic gardening pioneer and founder of Garden Organic, two alpine beds will take pride of place at the front of the garden, protected by all-important native hedging.

-Everything within the garden will be recycled, homemade or sustainably-sourced, showing visitors how they can achieve a beautiful and productive organic oasis without impacting heavily on the environment or their bank balance.
+Everything within the garden will be recycled, homemade or sustainably-sourced, showing visitors how they can achieve a beautiful and productive organic oasis without impacting the environment or bank balance.

 “It’s common for people to think that if you have just a paved garden or small balcony, your ability to create a biodiverse organic growing area is limited, but that’s simply not the case.”
 Commented Chris Collins.
 “I have a small balcony in London and I’m always amazed by the food and flowers I can grow and the creatures I share my space with.
 All it takes is a little know-how which is what we’re here to help with.”